uoa-compsci399-s2-2023/capstone-project-team-35/README.md

 npm install axios
 ```

-## Usage Examples
+## Executable Package Installation

-Firstly you need to install the application through the installer you downloaded.
+After you have generated the executable package, you will need to install the application locally through the installer you downloaded from the `/dist` folder.

 <img src="README_assets/Usage_steps/Step1.PNG" width=600>